Edinburgh Science

-Edinburgh Science, founded in 1989, is an educational charity that aims to inspire people of all ages and backgrounds to discover the world around them.
-Edinburgh Science is best known for organising Edinburgh's annual Science Festival, the world's first public celebration of science and technology and still one of Europe's largest.
-The two-week festival gives audiences amazing experiences through a diverse programme of innovative events.
+Edinburgh Science, founded in 1989, is an educational charity.
+It organises a two-week Edinburgh's annual Science Festival, the world's first public celebration of science and technology, and still one of Europe's largest.
 Alongside the annual Festival in Edinburgh, the organisation has a strong focus on education and runs touring programme Generation Science that visits schools around Scotland throughout the year.
 Edinburgh Science also operates a large-scale international programme of work under the Worldwide arm.
 It regularly presents events overseas and has been the major programming partner of the annual Abu Dhabi Science Festival, helping to curate, produce, and deliver the event.

-Edinburgh Science produces innovative educational activities and events.
-The portfolio includes more than 100 workshops, exhibitions, and shows which are delivered worldwide though festivals, schools outreach, careers events, collaboration projects, health education programmes, and beyond.
+Edinburgh Science holds various educational activities and events.
+Their portfolio includes more than 100 workshops, exhibitions, and shows which are delivered worldwide though festivals, schools outreach, careers events, collaboration projects, and health education programmes.

 In January 2019, the organisation changed its name from Edinburgh International Science Festival to Edinburgh Science.
-The new name reflects the ever-growing diversity of the Edinburgh Science programmes, as well as its continued commitments to delivering events and experiences that bring science to life for people in Edinburgh, around Scotland and internationally.

 Edinburgh Science Festival

 The Edinburgh Science Festival is an annual science festival taking place across the Easter school holidays in Edinburgh.
 Each year it delivers the UK's largest Science Festival with almost 270 events for families and adults over the course of two weeks.
 Its programmes include family days out, hands-on activities, talks and discussions.
 Family Festival goers enjoy five floors of science at City Art Centre, talks with scientists at the Pleasance and hands-on activities and more at the National Museum of Scotland and other partner venues across Edinburgh, including Our Dynamic Earth, Edinburgh Zoo, the Royal Botanic Garden Edinburgh and Summerhall.

-The Festival was first held in 1989, and its principal sponsors were the Edinburgh City Council and the Scottish Executive.
-Valentina Tereshkova, the first woman in space, inaugurated the Festival.
+The Festival was first held in 1989, and its principal sponsors were the City of Edinburgh District Council and the Scottish Executive.
+Alan Shepard, the first American in space, inaugurated the Festival.

 Over the years, Science Festival partners have included the Medical Research Council, SCI-FUN, the University of Edinburgh, Bang Goes The Theory and many more.
 Dr. Bunhead regularly appears at the Festival.
 Speakers have included Professor Richard Dawkins, Brian Cox, Professor Sir Ian Wilmut, Dame Jocelyn Bell Burnell, Christiana Figueres and Professor Cordelia Fine.